 Email is indispensable in B2B sales.
 There’s just no substitute for the speed and precision that email brings.
 That’s why 3 in 4 companies think email provides excellent ROI.

 But let’s face it, crafting email messages isn’t exactly as exciting as getting on a sales phone call or meeting with a prospect.
 Emails don’t write themselves.
-Coming up with a compelling copy can take up a lot of time and a ton of mental effort–things which could be better spent elsewhere.
+Coming up with a compelling copy can take up a lot of time and a ton of mental effort–things that could be better spent elsewhere.

-So, to save you the unnecessary trouble, we’ve hand-picked forty (40) email templates from different sources and compiled them all in a free PDF file you can download and print out for quick reference.
+So, to save you unnecessary trouble, we’ve hand-picked forty (40) email templates from different sources and compiled them all in a free PDF file you can download and print out for quick reference.

 In B2B sales, you often find yourself trying to reach prospects who probably have never heard about you or your company before.
 The singular goal of any cold outreach email is to get a prospect to hop on a phone call.
 So, remove anything on your message that diverts from this objective.